PadmnabhTewari/PTSTORE/README.md

 ---

 <div align="center">
-  Made with ❤️ by the PTSTORE Team
+  Made with ❤️ by Padmnabh Tewari
 </div>